 When you represent yourself, you are responsible for researching the law, following the bankruptcy court rules, preparing and filing all of your documents, and making all of the decisions in your case.

-When you file Chapter 13 without a lawyer, there are many pitfalls which could lead to dismissal of your case.
-Common reasons for the dismissal of Chapter 13 cases where the debtor is self-represented include:
+When you file Chapter 13 without a lawyer, there are many pitfalls that could lead to dismissal of your case.
+Common reasons for the dismissal of Chapter 13 cases where the debtor is self-represented include failing to:

 Apart from the bankruptcy law, which you will need to learn and understand to successfully represent yourself in Chapter 13, you will also need to comply with certain procedural rules.

 One of the most common stumbling blocks for self-represented parties in Chapter 13 is providing proper notice to creditors or other parties when papers have been filed or hearings are set.
 Figuring out who to notice and how and when that particular party must be notified is not easy because it can differ depending on the reason for the notice.
 Courts won’t rule in your favor on matters that have not been properly noticed.

 There are almost always local rules, forms, guidelines, and procedures in Chapter 13 that vary widely between districts.
 And even different trustees in the same district may have different requirements.

 Many trustees maintain their own website with information on their procedures and courts often maintain a website with local rules, guidelines, and information for pro se (self-represented) debtors.
 But putting all of this information together is very difficult and will require many trips back to these sites.
 Filing a Chapter 13 on your own can easily become a full-time job.

 If you filed Chapter 13 to take advantage of legal strategies such as lien stripping or cramdown, or to combine it with a mortgage modification, you will need to file the appropriate motions with the court and attend hearings.
 If a creditor objects, the matters could be set for an evidentiary hearing where you will need to present evidence and witness testimony.